 First Call Candidates - If this will be the candidate's First Call, they will need to be ordained before they begin serving in the congregation.
 The Rite of Ordination is something that the candidate will plan with the help of friends, family, and the Office of the Bishop staff.
 If the ordination will take place at the calling congregation, the ordination can also include the installation.
 See Phase 4 for more information.
 The congregation also needs to be prepared to financially support the minister in First Call Theological Education.
-The minister will need time off to attend these gatherings, which does not count toward their vacation or continuing education time.
+The minister will need time off to attend these gatherings, which counts toward their continuing education time.

-Multiple Congregation Parish - A call can come from only one congregation.
-The decision on which congregation will be the calling congregation needs to be decided before the vote.
+Multiple Congregation Parish - A call can come from only one entity/organization.
+Which congregation will be the calling congregation needs to be decided before the vote.
+In many instances with a multiple parish congregation, the Synod Council will offer the Letter of Call upon request by the congregations, so that the Call is not held in one congregation, and a power dynamic is avoided.
 In the case of a parish with two or more congregations, each congregation votes separately on the call of the minister unless their constitution specifies another procedure.
 If no constitutional provisions state the number of votes necessary for election, two-thirds majority in each parish of all votes cast is necessary for approval.